lwhitty/COVID-19_3D_Printed_Mask/README.md

 <p><a href="https://www.youtube.com/watch?v=nArDE44miz0">Montana Mask Walkthrough</a></p>
 <p>That video let me to this website, which contains additional info about the masks and how to make them:</p>
 <p><a href="https://www.billingsclinic.com/foundation/3d-printed-surgical-mask/">Billings Clinic 3D Printed Surgical Mask</a></p>
-<p>The URLs on that website to download the STL files required for 3D printing didn’t resolve, but I was able to find them elsewhere and included them <a href="https://github.com/lwhitty/COVID-19_Montana_3D_Printed_Mask/blob/master/n95-montana-mask.zip">here</a>.</p>
+<p>The URLs on that website to download the STL files required for 3D printing didn’t resolve, but I was able to find them elsewhere and they can be downloaded <a href="https://github.com/lwhitty/COVID-19_Montana_3D_Printed_Mask/blob/master/n95-montana-mask.zip">here</a>.</p>
 <h1 id="d-printer-settings">3D Printer Settings</h1>
 <p>I used 3D Simplify and the following settings to print these masks:</p>
 <ul>